UpTo.it Home >

 European medical journals, where many manuscripts had flaws and deficiencies suggesting that the authors were unfamiliar with the research literature.

-This hypothesis was then the basis for developing the first course, Effective Medical Reading, accredited for continuing medical education (CME) in 2002.
-Preliminary experience with this course was presented at the first Mediterranean Editors and Translators Meeting (Barcelona, 2005).
-The appropriateness and effectiveness of this course in training both physicians and basic biomedical researchers have now been documented in the research literature [1].
-This now well-consolidated course has spurred a sequel, Effective Biomedical Writing, in which young researchers are taken step-by-step through the process of writing up their own research according to the latest international standards.
+This hypothesis was the basis for developing the first course, Effective Medical Reading, accredited for continuing medical education (CME) in 2002.
+The appropriateness and effectiveness of this course in training both physicians and basic biomedical researchers have been documented in the research literature [1].
+This course spurred a sequel, Effective Biomedical Writing, in which young researchers are taken step-by-step through the process of writing up their own research according to the latest international standards [2].

 ----------------------------